apache/openwhisk-runtime-go/docs/ENVVARS.md

 `__OW_PROXY_VERSION` is the version of the proxy

-Any other environmet set in the Dockerfile that starts with `__OW_` are propagated to the proxy and can override also the values set by the proxy.
+Any other environment variable set in the Dockerfile that starts with `__OW_` are propagated to the proxy and can override also the values set by the proxy.

-Furthermore, actions can receive their own environment variables and can override the variables set
+Furthermore, actions receive their own environment variables and the values set overrides the variables set from the proxy and in the environment.

-  Furthermore also the version of the proxy is propagated to the action as